 - A. Non-recurrent subsidy for furniture and equipment items not covered under Expanded Operating Expenses Block Grant (EOEBG) - 1.
-Separate non-recurrent subsidy may be provided for furniture and equipment (F&E) items not covered under EOEBG for - (a) School Administration and Management System, education television and information technology in education projects; - (b) replacing standard F&E items lost in natural disaster, burglary, theft, fire etc; and - (c) new initiatives. - 2.
+Separate non-recurrent subsidy may be provided for furniture and equipment (F&E) items not covered under EOEBG for - (a) School Administration and Management System; - (b) replacing standard F&E items lost in natural disaster, burglary, theft, fire etc; - (c) reprovisioning or redevelopment of and extension to an existing school administered under the terms of this Code of Aid; and - (d) new initiatives. - 2.
 Application for provision of the above non-recurrent subsidy will be announced through circular from time to time. - 3.
-Schools will be advised normally at the beginning of each financial year of the items in respect of which grants have been approved and the amount of provision.
-Schools should then proceed with the procurement exercise as soon as possible in accordance with the "Guidelines on Procurement Procedures in Aided Schools" as detailed in the School Administration Guide and relevant circulars in force. (updated on 2 January 2014) - 4.
-Application for a revote of non-recurrent subsidy approved

-Non-recurrent subsidy approved during the current financial year but not claimed will lapse after the end of that financial year.
-If a school anticipates that it will be unable to use an approved subsidy during the current financial year, it should apply to the Education Bureau (EDB) on or before 1 February of that year for a revote of the subsidy in the next financial year, giving grounds in support of the application.

-- 5. Schools should note the following in respect of payment of non-recurrent F&E subsidy: - (a) where there is any subsequent reduction in tender price (e.g. through offer of discount for prompt payment) or the approved tender is for any reason cancelled, the school should inform the EDB immediately in writing of the appropriate amount of subsidy to be refunded.
+Schools will be notified individually in writing by the responsible Section of the Education Bureau of the grant(s) that has/have been approved, the amount of provision and the due date for requesting the payment/reimbursement of the subsidy.
+Schools should then proceed with the procurement exercise as soon as possible in accordance with the "Guidelines on Procurement Procedures in Aided Schools" as detailed in the School Administration Guide and relevant circulars / circular memorandums in force. - 4.
+Schools should note the following in respect of payment of non-recurrent F&E subsidy: - (a) where there is any subsequent reduction in tender price (e.g. through offer of discount for prompt payment) or the approved tender is for any reason cancelled, the school should inform the EDB immediately in writing of the appropriate amount of subsidy to be refunded.
 The amount will be offset from other subsidies payable to the school; - (b) where the award of the approved tender/quotation would result in the approved estimate being exceeded, the school should meet the difference between the cumulative expenditure and the approved estimate; and - (c) payment will be subject to availability of funds.
-In the event that funds in the relevant vote are exhausted in the latter part of each financial year, e.g. from January to March, payment may be postponed until the next financial year.
+In the event that funds in the relevant vote are exhausted in the latter part of each financial year, e.g. from January to March, payment may be postponed until the next financial year. - Note: For payment of non-recurrent furniture and equipment subsidy to aided schools, schools are required to follow the procedures in the respective prevailing circular(s) / circular memorandum(s) in force.